Skip to main content

 Authoring semantic models within Hex is in beta.

-The following formats may change during the beta period.
+Minor changes may be made to the following formats during the beta period.

 Model specification